evcc-io/evcc/README.md

 - containerized operation beyond Raspberry Pi - provide multi-arch [Docker Image](4)
 - support for multiple load points - tbd

+### Note

+EVCC comes without any guarantee.
+You are using this software **entirely** at your own risk.
+It is your responsibility to verify it is working as intended.
+EVCC requires a supported charger and a combination of grid, PV and charge meter.
+Charger and meters **must** be installed by a certified professional.

 ## Installation

 ### Hardware

-EVCC requires a supported charger and a combination of grid, PV and charge meter.
-Charger and meters MUST be installed by a certified professional.

-#### Wallbe Charger
+#### Wallbe and Phoenix Chargers

 Wallbe chargers are supported out of the box.
 The Wallbe must be connected using Ethernet.
 If not configured, the default address `192.168.0.8:502` is used.